 Prisons Awareness Course

-We have put together a three session course for faith groups who want to explore what it might mean to welcome people leavig prison into their community.
+We offer a three-session course to allow faith groups to explore what it means to welcome people leaving prison into their community.

-We believe that this will both inspire and challenge whether you have any experience of this type of work or not.
-It will enable you as a faith community to examine your beliefs together and through discussion and practical encounter get to know the people who live in, work in and who will eventually be released from our prisons.
+We believe it will inspire and challenge you, whether you have any experience of this type of work or not.
+It will enable you as a faith community to examine your beliefs together and, through discussion and practical encounter, get to know the people who live in, work in and who will eventually be released from our prisons.

 Prison Awareness Course

 Before diving into the Prisons Awareness Course, you may enjoy taking the time to read through our participant workbook, or exploring our pre-course questionnaire (both linked below).
 These offer a snippet of the topics ahead, and allow you to reflect on your pre-conceived notions about welcoming prison leavers into your community.
 Download Start Here.

 What do you think about people leaving prison?
 Many prisons stand enclosed behind a 25ft fence and unless it is an open prison, most prisoners are confined to often cramped cells for much of the time, hidden away from the general public; forgotten.

 Many of our ideas about prisons and prisoners are learnt from movies or stories in newspapers; many of those views can be biased, outdated or unhelpful, particularly as we think about welcoming people who have spent time in prison into the heart of faith communities on the outside.
 Unless we have experienced it for ourselves, it can be hard to understand the consequences of a prison sentence and what support can make a difference.

 This first session will introduce you to themes, ideas and information designed to lead you to a greater understanding of the issues surrounding imprisonment and release.
 We welcome you to begin reflecting on these themes now, through exploring the videos and resources on this page.